We use brain imaging techniques to investigate the human visual system, both in its normal state and in disease and disorder.

 Dr Betina Ip holds a Royal Society Dorothy Hodgkin Fellowship and an MRC grant with Professor Bridge to investigate the role of GABA in binocular vision perception, dysfunction and development.

-Please get in touch if you are interested in working with us.
-We have several positions currently available or likely to be available soon.
+Please get in touch if you are interested in working with us as prospective graduate student or on a fellowship.
+We will also have several funded positions available soon.

 Take Part in Research Projects